Daily

 Peak Sun Hours & Panel Array

-A cabin in Colorado at 5.5 peak sun hours doesn't see 5.5 hours of perfect midday sun — it receives the energy equivalent spread across the whole day.
-We divide your daily Wh load by sun hours and a 0.8 real-world efficiency factor to get required panel wattage.
-Select your state and the calculator fills this from NREL PVWatts data automatically.
+To size the array, divide your daily Wh load by sun hours and a 0.8 real-world efficiency factor.
+Select your state and the calculator fills the sun hours from NREL PVWatts data automatically.

 Panel array (W) = daily Wh ÷ (peak sun hours × 0.8 efficiency)